luc-buysse/stf/README.md

 Pytorch implementation of the paper "ALICE: Adapt your Learnable Image Compression modEl for variable bitrates".
 This repository is based on [Devil is in the details](https://github.com/InterDigitalInc/CompressAI).
-The major changes are provided in `compressai/models/stf.py`.
+The major changes are provided in `compressai/models/stf.py` and `train.py`.